19 of the best Irish pubs in London

 Tir Na Nog, Earlsfield

-What: Tir Na Nog translates from Gaelic as ‘land of eternal youth’, and after a few hours in this family-run establishment, you may well end up feeling like a teen again.
-That’s because Tir Na Nog is bags of fun, with sports games regularly being shown on big screens and a pool table too.
+What: Tir Na Nog translates from Irish as ‘land of eternal youth’.
+And while you may end up feeling like a teen again after a few hours in this pub, the name actually refers to Celtic otherworld - an afterlife island paradise and supernatural realm of pre-Christian tradition.
+The name is fitting, Tir Na Nog is bags of fun, with sports games regularly being shown on big screens and a pool table too.
 If that’s not enough to tempt you, the knock-down prices (from £3 a pint) should seal the deal.

 Where: 107 Garratt Lane, SW18 4DW